Azerbaijani peacekeeping forces

 The Baku "N" Military Unit", also known informally as the Azerbaijani Peacekeeping Battalion is the primary peacekeeping unit of the Azerbaijani Land Forces.

 History

 The Army's peacekeeping detachment was formed in 1997 and was later transformed into a battalion.
-Soldiers are carefully selected for the Baku N unit.
-Since September 1999 Azerbaijani servicemen acted within the NATO/U.S.-led Coalition intervention forces in Kosovo, Afghanistan and Iraq, moreover, they are serving under the command of the UN Mission in South Sudan.
-Azerbaijan also floated the idea of creating peacekeeping units to be deployed in separatist conflict areas of GUAM countries.
+Soldiers are carefully selected for the Baku "N" Unit.
+Since September 1999, Azerbaijani servicemen served with multinational intervention forces in Kosovo, and the U.S.-led forces in Afghanistan, and Iraq.
+They still serve with the UN Mission in South Sudan.
+Azerbaijan has also floated the idea of creating peacekeeping units to be deployed in separatist conflict areas of GUAM countries.

 Personnel

 The unit is trained intensively on tactical preparation, sports, foreign languages, contacts with local residents and other subjects.
 After six months of training, members are sent to join peacekeeping operations.

 Deployments

 Kosovo

 The Azerbaijani peacekeeping unit in Kosovo (1 officer, 1 sergeant and 32 soldiers) carried service from September 1999 within the Turkish battalion.
 The Azerbaijanis oversaw eighteen settlements in the area.
 On 26 February 2008, as Kosovo declared its independence, Azerbaijani President Ilham Aliyev addressed the National Assembly to call for the withdrawal of Azerbaijani peacekeepers from Kosovo.
 The address was considered at Assembly session on 4 March 2008 and accepted with eighty seven votes in favor, three against and two abstainations.

 On April 15 of the same year the platoon returned to Azerbaijan.
 Overall about 400 Azerbaijani servicemen have administered peacekeeping in Kosovo.